-340-216-0030

-Definitions
+340-216-0030, Definitions

-The definitions in OAR 340-200-0020, 340-204-0010 and this rule apply to this division.
-If the same term is defined in this rule and 340-200-0020 or 340-204-0010, the definition in this rule applies to this division.
+The definitions in OAR 340-200-0020, 340-204-0010, 340-245-0020 and this rule apply to this division.
+If the same term is defined in this rule and 340-200-0020, 340-204-0010 or 340-245-0020, the definition in this rule applies to this division.

 (1) “Basic technical modification” includes, but is not limited to changing source test dates if the equipment is not being operated, and similar changes.

-(2) “Complex technical modification” includes, but is not limited to incorporating a complex new compliance method into a permit, adding a complex compliance method or monitoring for an emission point or control device not previously addressed in a permit, adding a complex new applicable requirement into a permit due to a change in process or change in rules, and similar changes.
+(2) “Complex technical modification” includes, but is not limited to incorporating a complex new compliance method into a permit or permit attachment, adding a complex compliance method or monitoring for an emission point or control device not previously addressed in a permit or permit attachment, adding a complex new applicable requirement into a permit or permit attachment due to a change in process or change in rules, and similar changes.

-(3) “Moderate technical modification” includes, but is not limited to adding a simple compliance method or monitoring for an emission point or control device not previously addressed in a permit, revising monitoring and reporting requirements other than dates and frequency, adding a new applicable requirement into a permit due to a change in process or change in rules, incorporating NSPS and NESHAP requirements, and similar changes.
+(3) “Moderate technical modification” includes, but is not limited to adding a simple compliance method or monitoring for an emission point or control device not previously addressed in a permit or permit attachment, revising monitoring and reporting requirements other than dates and frequency, adding a new applicable requirement into a permit or permit attachment due to a change in process or change in rules, incorporating NSPS and NESHAP requirements, and similar changes.

 (4) “Non-technical modification” means name changes, change of ownership, correction of typographical errors and similar administrative changes.